MySQL

 Note

-• If an auto-increment primary key is defined in the MySQL database, do not declare the auto-increment column in your Flink DDL.
-The database automatically populates this column during the write operation.
-The connector supports INSERT and DELETE operations for tables with an auto-increment column, but does not support UPDATE operations.
+• If an auto-increment primary key is defined in the MySQL database, do not declare the auto-increment field in the Flink DDL.
+The database automatically populates this field when writing data.
+The connector supports writing and deleting data with auto-increment fields, but does not support updating this data.

 WITH parameters